guardian/techtime/Coding Challenges/Space-Battle/readme.md

 ## How do I join (or just keep an eye on it) ?

-Meet us at the Hangout Chat "Weekly Coding Challenge" channel (Limited to Guardian staff).
+Meet us at the Hangouts Chat "Weekly Coding Challenge" channel (Limited to Guardian staff).

 ## Game manuals